lzear/eslint-plugin-ninja/docs/rules/monopoly.md

 ## 📖 Rule details

-Ensures that the only allowed ESLint configuration is eslint-config-dont.
+Ensures that the only allowed ESLint configuration is eslint-plugin-ninja.
 The use of any other configuration names prefixed with eslint-config- is disallowed to maintain consistency and specificity in the project's linting rules.
 This rule is especially helpful for projects that have standardized on a particular